Who We Are

 Carol is a member of the National Academy of Elder Law Attorneys, the Spokane County Bar Association, and the Federal Bar Association.
 She is on the Spokane County Guardian ad Litem Registry and Guardian ad Litem Training Board.

 Carol enjoys contributing to her community.
 She is on the Hospice of Spokane Board of Directors, WSU Planned Giving Advisory Board, the Spokane Public Radio Community Advisory Board, and Innovia Foundation’s “Ignite” Board of Directors.
 She was the co-founder of the Spokane Chapter of Girls on the Run.
 She was on the Lilac Bloomsday Assoc (LBA) Board of Directors and chaired the LBA Corporate Cup division for many years.

 Carol is married with one college aged son and a dog named Fiona.
 In her spare time, Carol enjoys running, walking, practicing yoga, picking books for book club, and planning her next adventure.

 Connie Grumbly is a lifelong Spokane area resident.
 She found her passion for elder law in 1994 and has been working with Carol Hunter since 2005.
 Connie manages the calendar and client files, prepares documents (under the attorney's supervision and direction), performs the day-to-day bookkeeping duties, and anything else that needs to be done.

 Connie has been involved with her children’s school, and volunteered for the Lilac Bloomsday Association in various capacities.
-She is married with two adult daughters, two dogs, a cat, and a grand-dog (soon to be two grand-dogs).
+She is married with two adult daughters, a dog, cat, and two grand-dogs.
 In her free time, she enjoys crafting, reading, lake activities, and being with her friends and family.